paspao/springboot-kiss-architecture/README.md

 ...
 ```

-The output path is set to *dist/resources/static/ui*, and the path *dist/resources* is also configured as *resource* of the frontend module, combined with the configuration of the tier API that follows below it allows to inject the result of the Angular build in the Springboot application.
+The output path is set to *dist/resources/static/ui*, and the path *dist/resources* is also configured as *resource* of the frontend module.
+Combined with the configuration of the tier API that follows below, it allows to inject the result of the Angular build in the Springboot application.
 In the output path (of the *build* command in package.json) there is a special directory **.../static/...**, one of those where Springboot allows to define static contents.

 ```xml